In 1984, an acclaimed musician came to Melbourne to film an unusual music video clip. This is Elvis Costello at Flinders Street Station.

 The emotion of the shoot is apparent, as Costello looks slightly dazed at times in the clip, and mutters half of his lines.

 But the video is a clever, original piece of work, and provides terrific accompaniment to the song.

-The song proved a hit as well, making the top ten in the UK, the last Attractions song to achieve this feat, from their original iteration.
+The song proved to be a hit, making the top ten in the UK.
+It was the last Attractions song to achieve this feat, with their original line up.

 Costello would move on to an even more successful solo career.

 His divorce finalised, he started a new relationship with Cait O'Riordin, bass player in the Irish folk-punk band 'The Pogues'.
 The two were married in 1986.

 While 'The Rich Kids' didn't last, Evan English continued to work in the local film and music scene.
 Among his notable credits, he co-wrote and co-produced the acclaimed Australian prison drama 'Ghosts of the Civil Dead'.

 The director of the film was his old uni mate, John Hillcoat, and it co-starred Nick Cave, in his first acting role.